sonnylewis1/Sentiment-Analysis/README.md

 This project was carried out using Natural Language Processing (NLP) Techniques

-The jupyter notebook "sentiment analysis.ipynb" contains the analysis on detail.
+The jupyter notebook "sentiment analysis.ipynb" contains the analysis in detail.